Goldman Sachs Group Inc. Acquires Shares of 70,544 Insteel Industries, Inc. (NASDAQ:IIIN)

 Goldman Sachs Group Inc. acquired a new stake in shares of Insteel Industries, Inc. (NASDAQ:IIIN) during the first quarter, according to its most recent filing with the Securities and Exchange Commission.
 The institutional investor acquired 70,544 shares of the industrial products company’s stock, valued at approximately $2,176,000.
 Goldman Sachs Group Inc. owned about 0.36% of Insteel Industries at the end of the most recent reporting period.

 A number of other hedge funds and other institutional investors also recently bought and sold shares of IIIN.
 Wells Fargo & Company MN boosted its stake in Insteel Industries by 4.1% during the 4th quarter.
 Wells Fargo & Company MN now owns 50,429 shares of the industrial products company’s stock valued at $1,124,000 after acquiring an additional 1,975 shares during the last quarter.
-Credit Suisse AG boosted its stake in Insteel Industries by 58.7% during the 4th quarter.
-Credit Suisse AG now owns 18,853 shares of the industrial products company’s stock valued at $420,000 after acquiring an additional 6,971 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its stake in Insteel Industries by 2.8% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 228,757 shares of the industrial products company’s stock valued at $5,095,000 after acquiring an additional 6,205 shares during the last quarter.
-Price T Rowe Associates Inc. MD boosted its stake in Insteel Industries by 5.1% during the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 1,341,037 shares of the industrial products company’s stock valued at $29,865,000 after acquiring an additional 65,090 shares during the last quarter.
-Finally, JPMorgan Chase & Co. boosted its stake in Insteel Industries by 70.1% during the 4th quarter.
-JPMorgan Chase & Co. now owns 72,170 shares of the industrial products company’s stock valued at $1,607,000 after acquiring an additional 29,745 shares during the last quarter.
+Credit Suisse AG lifted its position in shares of Insteel Industries by 58.7% in the 4th quarter.
+Credit Suisse AG now owns 18,853 shares of the industrial products company’s stock worth $420,000 after buying an additional 6,971 shares during the last quarter.
+Charles Schwab Investment Management Inc. lifted its position in shares of Insteel Industries by 2.8% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 228,757 shares of the industrial products company’s stock worth $5,095,000 after buying an additional 6,205 shares during the last quarter.
+Price T Rowe Associates Inc. MD lifted its position in shares of Insteel Industries by 5.1% in the 4th quarter.
+Price T Rowe Associates Inc. MD now owns 1,341,037 shares of the industrial products company’s stock worth $29,865,000 after buying an additional 65,090 shares during the last quarter.
+Finally, JPMorgan Chase & Co. lifted its position in shares of Insteel Industries by 70.1% in the 4th quarter.
+JPMorgan Chase & Co. now owns 72,170 shares of the industrial products company’s stock worth $1,607,000 after buying an additional 29,745 shares during the last quarter.
 Hedge funds and other institutional investors own 79.37% of the company’s stock.

 Insteel Industries stock opened at $39.29 on Wednesday.
 The business has a 50-day simple moving average of $33.92.
 Insteel Industries, Inc. has a 1 year low of $16.81 and a 1 year high of $41.66.
 The company has a market cap of $760.58 million, a P/E ratio of 15.72 and a beta of 1.73.